Improving social security in India

 Overall term: 2011 to 2020

-More than 400 million people – over 90 per cent of India’s labour force – are employed as daily wage labourers without contracts, as landless farm labourers or as traders.
-The majority of these informally employed people and their families have no access to appropriate social security.
-Families can fall into penury as a result of unforeseen expenses and income loss due to illness, accidents or death of the primary earner, or as old age reduces their earning opportunities.
+More than 400 million people – around 88 per cent of India’s labour force – are employed as daily wage labourers without contracts, as landless farm labourers or as small traders.
+The majority of these informal workers and their families have no access to appropriate social security.
+Families can fall into poverty as a result of unforeseen expenses and loss of income due to illness, accidents or death of the primary earner, or as old age reduces their earning opportunities.
 India’s central and state governments offer a range of social security programmes.
-However, these are often poorly organised and difficult to access for workers in the informal sector.
+However, these programmes are often poorly organised and difficult to access for workers in the informal sector.

 The social security system for informal workers and their families has improved.